Tyler-Posella/Celestial-Horizons/README.md

 ![Game Screenshot](link-to-screenshot-or-gif)

 ## 🌟 **Planned Features**
-- **Play as a cat**: Explore the world through the eyes of a feline adventurer.
+- **Play a variety of species**: Explore the world through the eyes of a a wide variety of races.
 - **Open world exploration**: Discover diverse environments, from lush forests to treacherous caves.
 - **Resource management**: Gather materials, craft tools, and maintain your health, stamina, and hunger levels.
 - **Story-driven quests**: Unravel a storyline filled with NPCs, puzzles, and hidden treasures.